DaniloASP/RatesOfAdaptation/README.md

 # Installation
 These scripts use a series of tools that you might need depending on the step you want to run.
 Some important tools are:

 **Trimmomatic** is used to trim adaptors and low quality reads from all illumina data.
-Instruction can be found in https://speciationgenomics.github.io/Trimmomatic/
+Instructions can be found in https://speciationgenomics.github.io/Trimmomatic/

 **bowtie2** is used to map trimmed reads on the referece genome of each target species.
-Instruction can be found in https://github.com/BenLangmead/bowtie2
+Instructions can be found in https://github.com/BenLangmead/bowtie2

 **GATK** is used to perform haplotype calling, SNP calling and assign quality filteres to SNPs before hardfiltering.
-Instruction can be found in https://github.com/broadinstitute/gatk
+Instructions can be found in https://github.com/broadinstitute/gatk

+**bcftools** is used to extract one fasta sequence per isolate after considering SNP mutations in the dataset.
+Instructions can be found in https://samtools.github.io/bcftools/bcftools.html

 **mafft** is used to add the outgroup sequence to the aligned fasta file and perform a new alignment.
-Instruction can be found in https://mafft.cbrc.jp/alignment/software/
+Instructions can be found in https://mafft.cbrc.jp/alignment/software/

 **MACSE** is used to polish the alignment output of maft.
 Installation instructions can be found in https://github.com/ranwez/MACSE_V2_PIPELINES

-**Maffilter** is used for the extraction of CDS/exon regions from VCF files.
+**Maffilter** is used for the extraction of CDS/exon regions from consensus fasta files.
 For details see https://jydu.github.io/maffilter/

 **BppPopstat** is used for the calculation of kappa (the transition over transversion ratio) and quantification of polymorphism and divergence mutations across gene alignments.
 Installation instruction can be found in https://github.com/BioPP/bppsuite or [here](https://github.com/DaniloASP/RatesOfAdaptation/blob/main/4_bppPopStat/Installation_bppPopStat.sh).